ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 ## Configuration and troubleshooting

 Due to the many different use cases, it's hard to set sensible defaults for multiple forms.
 A common issue is that the other forms' data are lost when one is submitted.
 This is due to the page being invalidated as default on a successful response.
-If you want to preserve their data, you'd almost certainly want to set `invalidateAll: false` on them, as in the example above.
+If you want to preserve their data, you'd almost certainly want to set `invalidateAll: false` or `applyAction: false` on them, as in the example above.
+The [use:enhance](/concepts/enhance) options explains the differences between them.

-If you experience unwanted behavior with multiple forms, experiment with the [use:enhance](/enhance) options.

 Also check out the [componentization](/components) page for ideas how to place the forms into separate components, to make `+page.svelte` less cluttered.